TheMody/No-learning-rates-needed-Introducing-SALSA-Stable-Armijo-Line-Search-Adaptation/README.md

-# No learning rates needed: Introducing SALSA - Stable ArmijoLine Search Adaptation
+# No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation

 The Repository to the Paper Faster Convergence for No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation